programmatix/JOakUmbrella/README.md

 * Loading and execution of core Java libraries, like String, or any jars passed to the standard Java classloader.
 * Threading.

+Unlikely to be supported:
+* synchronized keyword.
+* native keyword.

 Release Process